isomerpages/ogp-poe-weikeong/pages/FAQ.md

 <ol data-tight="true" class="tight">
 <li>
 <p>Adaptable and Growth Mindset: Through his entrepreneurship journey, Wei
-Keong has learnt that it is not merely the act of stating a business, it is the desire to challenge the status quo (where appropriate), creating solutions to problems, improving existing products and services, and most importantly, improving oneself through keeping an open mind, having self-awareness and self-reflection.</p>
+Keong has learnt the true essence of entrepreneurship.
+It is not merely the act of stating a business, it is the desire to challenge the status quo (where appropriate), creating solutions to problems, improving existing products and services, and most importantly, improving oneself through keeping an open mind, having self-awareness and self-reflection.
+For instance, he learnt everything about starting a business from scratch built <a href="http://ShareShip.co" rel="noopener noreferrer nofollow" target="_blank">ShareShip.co</a> through reading resources online and watching YouTube videos.</p>
 <p></p>
 </li>
 <li>